The History of Driftwood Lodge

-During the 2008/2009 winter season, Hans and Christina made renovations to the Narrows Building, updating all of the bathrooms and adding all new furnishings to the rooms.
+During the 2008/2009 winter, renovations were made to the Narrows Building, updating all of the bathrooms and adding all new furnishings to the rooms.

-During the 2009/2010 winter season, Hans and Christina renovated the West Temple Building, changing the room configurations to make the bathrooms bigger and to enclose the amenities areas.
-They added glass back doors and windows, replaced the carpets, added new furnishings, larger fridges, microwaves and flat-screen televisions.
-The Angel’s Landing Building was updated with new counter tops and prototypes of new bathrooms and closets.
+In winter of 2009/2010, it was the West Temple Building’s turn for renovations, changes were made to the rooms configurations making the bathrooms larger and enclosing the amenities areas.
+Glass back doors and windows were added, carpets were replaced, new furnishings, larger fridges, microwaves and flat-screen televisions were all included in this update.
+The Angel’s Landing Building received new granite vanity countertops and prototypes of new bathrooms and closets were designed.
 A building housing the ice machine and new guest laundry was constructed in a centralized location near the pool.

-In October of 2010, Hans and Christina installed solar panels to heat the water in the West Temple and Watchman Buildings.
-With this improvement all rooms at the Lodge will have water heated by solar energy.
+In October of 2010, Solar panels were installed to heat the water in the West Temple and Watchman Buildings.
+With this improvement all rooms at the Lodge would have water heated by solar energy.

-During the 2010/2011 winter season, the Angel’s Landing Building underwent construction to remodel all of the bathrooms in the building as well as adding closets, larger refrigerators and adding a microwave to each room.
-The Narrows Building was also renovated with the installation of new insulated walls, new bathrooms with granite countertops, new closets, and amenity areas.
+During the winter of 2010/2011, the Angel’s Landing Building underwent a remodel of all the bathrooms as well as adding closets, larger refrigerators and adding a microwave to each room.
+The Narrows Building was also renovated, installing new insulated walls, new bathrooms with granite counter tops, new closets, and amenities area.
 Refrigerators and microwaves were added to the rooms in the Narrows Building as well.